 An introduction to VAT MOSS

-On 1st January 2015, a new rule was introduced that means that any business in the UK that supplies certain digital services to consumers in the wider EU has to charge those consumers VAT at their own local rate.
+Since 2015, any business that supplies certain digital services to consumers in the EU has had to charge those consumers VAT at the local rate in the country where the consumer used the service.

-Only supplies to consumers are affected by this change in the rules - supplies to business customers are not impacted - and only sales of certain services are affected.
-In short, the affected services are those that are supplied digitally with minimal or no human intervention at the point of sale, such as apps and PDF craft patterns.
-HMRC provides a full definition here.
+The affected supplies are services that are supplied digitally with minimal or no human intervention at the point of sale, such as apps and PDF documents.
+HMRC provides a full definition on its website.

 Setting up for VAT MOSS in FreeAgent